You can make our vegan banana bread in one bowl with one fork and eight simple pantry staples.

 If you don’t have very ripe bananas, use regular ones and add 1/4 cup of extra sugar.

-Substitute half whole wheat flour (or whole wheat pastry flour) with half all-purpose flour.
+FLOUR: We use all-purpose flour but you can substitute half whole wheat flour (or whole wheat pastry flour) with half all-purpose flour.
 For gluten-free, use a 1-to-1 gluten-free flour for baking.

-We use brown sugar, but any sugar works.
+SUGAR: We use brown sugar, but any sugar works.
 White sugar, palm sugar, and coconut sugar are all good alternatives.

 Remember that coconut sugar is less sweet, so you might need to add 25% more than our doses.

 Feel free to add more sugar if you like sweeter banana bread; you can go up to 1.5 cups.
+We haven’t tried this recipe with maple syrup.

 To make the recipe oil-free, you can substitute yogurt, apple sauce, or milk for oil in the same quantities.